Written by Grant Heslov and George Clooney

 David Strathairn is one of my favorite actors, and here he really transforms himself into Murrow.
 He is compassionate with his co-workers and manages to get through interviews with the likes of Liberace when he really wants to do the meatier stuff, like taking on Murrow.
 When he makes his first speech on the air attacking McCarthy and his methods, he is the newsman I wish we had now on the air, something which is sorely lacking in the modern media.
 Strathairn is terrific, giving him the strength and courage of his convictions that emulated the clips I have seen of Murrow.

 Good Night, and Good Luck was filmed in black and white, so the broadcasts would be shown as they were during that time.
 The contrasts and shadows are well done.
-The images are crisp in the contrast, much different than what television actually looked like in the 1950’s, but the effect is the same as it feels like a television station from that era.
+The images are crisp in the contrast, much different than what television actually looked like in the 1950s, but the effect is the same as it feels like a television station from that era.
 Much of that credit also goes to the supporting cast.
 Robert Downey Jr. and Patricia Clarkson are a married couple working at CBS when it was against the rules.
 They pretend as if they aren’t throughout the film.
 I thought this was a bit of a distraction from the main story, but at times there were also some subtle parallels.
 Jeff Daniels and Ray Wise round out the newsroom cast.
-The latter puts in a performance as Murrow’s protege, backing him one hundred percent without realizing how that will affect him down the line.
+The latter put in a performance as Murrow’s protege, backing him one hundred percent without realizing how that will affect him down the line.
 He’s not in the film all that much, but when he is there his impact is great.

 George Clooney co-wrote and directed Good Night, and Good Luck as well as taking on the role of Fred Friendly.
 He’s really good in the supporting role here as he brings a strong presence in without overpowering the rest of the film.
 Murrow isn’t a renegade out on his own because he has Friendly behind him, and Friendly isn’t the hero pushing his own agenda.
-The two are part of a team and Strathairn and Clooney handle their respective roles with a comfort and familiarity as if they have been working together for years
+The two are part of a team and Strathairn and Clooney handle their respective roles with comfort and familiarity as if they have been working together for years

 The footage of Senator McCarthy is restored from the era; no one was hired to portray the compelling figure.
 I think that was a good idea.
 The temptation to overplay the role would be great; by letting McCarthy speak for himself in retrospect, it takes away the possibility of dismissing his portrayal in this film as exaggerated so as to make a point.
-It’s all there in black and white for those with blinders to see, if they should choose.
+It’s all there in black and white for those with blinders to see if they should choose.
 Most of the footage of McCarthy and from the hearings blends nicely with the recent matter.
 There are a few times when the footage looks quite a bit grainier and not as sharp as the recent work, but overall it’s handled well and the effect of the two eras blending together really succeeds.

-The amount of smoking which goes on in Good Night, and Good Luck is astounding.
+The amount of smoking that goes on in Good Night, and Good Luck is astounding.
 One particular scene where a newscaster is seen hawking Kent cigarettes is something to behold in this day and age of a ban on just about any kind of cigarette advertising in our society.
 You also don’t see the nightly newscasters hawking products anymore, which I think is a real step up.

 • Commentary with George Clooney and Grant Heslov